SAS Arrays and DO Loop Made Easy

 Why i is 4 in the output data set?

-The first time the loop processes, the value of count is 1; the second time, 2; and the third time, 3.
-At the beginning of the fourth iteration, the value of count is 4, which is found to be greater than the stop value of 3 so the loop stops.
-However, the value of i is now 4 and not 3, the last value before it would be greater than 3 as the stop value.
+The first time the loop processes, the value of "i" is 1; the second time, 2; and the third time, 3.
+At the beginning of the fourth iteration, the value of "i" is 4, which is found to be greater than the stop value of 3 so the loop stops.
+The value of i is now 4 and not 3, the last value before it would be greater than 3 as the stop value.

 Note : We can drop variable "i" with drop statement or drop data set option.